• Skip to primary navigation

 This foolproof method works every time.
 Moreover, you can cook the pearls, then refrigerate, and they still have a great texture the next day after reheating in the microwave.

-Shaping the pearls
+Shape the pearls

 Lightly dust a clean working surface and your hands, press the dough into a flat disk and cut into strips.
 Roll each strip into a long log and then cut into small pieces.
 I like to keep each piece not too big since the smaller they are, the fewer time needed to cook them.
 Don’t make them too small though, or it will take a lot of time to go through all the dough.